top of page

 Let The Lord Handle Your Stress

 Managing stress is another important factor in promoting endurance.
 Stress can lead to a weakened immune system, hormone imbalances and sleep disruptions.
 To manage stress we should take our cares to the Lord, for He cares for us.
+Share your burdens with Him.
+He loves you.
 Our Lord teaches that His burden is light.
-(Matthew 11:30) The Holy Spirit strengthens us for the work of the Lord.
-(Ephesians 3:16) Be open to Him.
+(Matthew 11:30) The Holy Spirit strengthens us for the work of the Lord (Ephesians 3:16).
+Be open to Him.

 Where Does Your Strength Come From?